Medically reviewed by Drugs.com. Last updated on Apr 18, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience nausea, dry mouth, constipation, diarrhea, cough, back pain, common cold symptoms, pharyngitis, or rhinitis.
-Have patient report immediately to prescriber signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, tachycardia, confusion, increased hunger, or sweating), signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), signs of neuroleptic malignant syndrome (fever, muscle cramps or stiffness, dizziness, severe headache, confusion, change in thinking, tachycardia, abnormal heartbeat, or sweating a lot), signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), hallucinations, difficulty breathing, swelling of arms or legs, abnormal heartbeat, bradycardia, tachycardia, severe dizziness, fatigue, persistent weakness, difficulty focusing, passing out, confusion, severe loss of strength and energy, memory impairment, painful urination, polyuria, severe headache, vision changes, nipple discharge, enlarged breasts (males), or priapism (HCAHPS).
+Have patient report immediately to prescriber signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, tachycardia, confusion, increased hunger, or sweating), signs of depression (thoughts of suicide, anxiety, emotional instability, or confusion), signs of neuroleptic malignant syndrome (fever, muscle cramps or stiffness, dizziness, severe headache, confusion, change in thinking, tachycardia, abnormal heartbeat, or sweating a lot), signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), hallucinations, difficulty breathing, swelling of arms or legs, abnormal heartbeat, bradycardia, tachycardia, severe dizziness, fatigue, persistent weakness, difficulty focusing, passing out, confusion, severe loss of strength and energy, memory impairment, painful urination, polyuria, severe headache, vision changes, nipple discharge, enlarged breasts (males), or priapism (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.